 While my menstrual cycle was the lightest it had been in years (maybe ever!?), I did have some bloating and water retention.
 It messed with my head a little bit but I worked through it.
 The most important thing was just staying hydrated (I drink about 100 ounces of water every day!)

 My cravings for things virtually disappeared by Week 5 on the keto diet.
 I’d stopped having fat bombs at breakfast with just my heavy cream tea keeping me feeling full for hours.
 I used to have huge mood swings if I didn’t eat breakfast.
 I’d get hangry if I had to wait too long for a meal.
 It was unbelievable to suddenly feel like my blood sugar was so well regulated.
 It was miraculous!

-Part of the health problems that had plagued me for more than 20 years was (TMI) chronic diarrhea.
-Every single day for TWO DECADES, I had the runs.
-In fact, I’ve got a handicap placard on my van so that I can park and get to a bathroom quickly, if need be.
+Part of the health problems that had plagued me for more than 20 years was (TMI) chronic diarrhea after most of my colon was removed.
 The keto diet has changed that.
 Now, I have formed poops.
 I literally texted my family from the toilet to announce this the first time it happened.
 It was incredible.